-- Stand tall with your feet hip distance apart.
-Hands are in front of the chest hand on fist.
+- Stand tall with your feet hip-distance apart.
+Hands are in front of the chest hand on the fist.
 Take a large step forward with one foot and lower your body toward the floor.
 Both legs should be bent at a 90-degree angle at the bottom of the lunge.

 How to do bend extend ab tuck:

-- Start seated on mat with arms behind you, hands on the mat and fingers facing your backside.
+- Start seated on the mat with arms behind you, hands on the mat, and fingers facing your backside.
 Sit back on your hands and lift up your feet off the mat keeping the knees bent.

 - Keep abs tight and press your legs out long and lower back down slightly.
 You should feel your lower abdominals working, then push yourself back up and pull your knees in to return to your starting position.

 - Start in a plank with arms and legs long, hands shoulder-distance apart.

 - Walk or jump both feet between your hands coming into a low squat.
 Jump straight up as high as possible, land, and come back to your plank position.